A framework for emotional and social development

 Noun: Latin Fāgus (“beech”) – The Tree of Learning

 Fagus provides a developmentally sequenced framework of typical behaviour which clarifies the understanding of a child’s strengths and difficulties across social and emotional functioning and supports goal setting towards a better future.
 It allows schools to monitor social and emotional progress much in the same way as they monitor academic progress.
-Fagus is principally targeted for pupils with attachment and trauma related difficulties, although it has the potential to be used with a much wider range of children.
+Fagus is principally targeted for pupils with attachment and trauma-related difficulties, although it has the potential to be used with a much wider range of children.
+Fagus is an ideal use of your Pupil Premium Plus funding.

 Benefits for your school: